niallbee/capstone/guides/day-1/guide-2-install-jenkins.md

 Unit jenkins.service could not be found.
 ```

+If you have waited a significant amount of time, please reset the VM:
+- Go to the GCP console -> Compute Engine -> Click on the 3 vertical dots next to the jenkins-controller-vm -> Click Reset
+Once the VM has been reset, SSH back into the controller VM.
+Please then wait a few minutes for Jenkins to install (can take a while ~10 mins) and run `systemctl status jenkins`.
+It should then say `start(running)`.

 If you are having trouble here with Jenkins being stuck on `active(start)` for a long period of time.
-Please skip the end of the guide for further instructions (section: Steps to follow if you are having trouble running Jenkins)
+Please skip to the end of the guide for further instructions (section: Steps to follow if you are having trouble running Jenkins)

 4. After installing and running Jenkins, the post-installation setup wizard begins.
 This setup wizard takes you through a few quick "one-off" steps to unlock Jenkins, customize it with plugins and create the first administrator user through which you can continue accessing Jenkins.

 When you first access a new Jenkins instance, you are asked to unlock it using an automatically generated password.

-5. Browse to `<JENKINS_INSTANCE_EXTERNAL_IP>:8080` and wait until the Unlock Jenkins page appears
+5. Browse to `<JENKINS_INSTANCE_EXTERNAL_IP>:8080` and wait until the Unlock Jenkins page appears.
+This can take some time and you may need to refresh the page.

-6. Back in the Linux session currently open, paste the following command to get the automatically generated password.
+6. Go back to your Linux session (you should still have an SSH connection to the jenkins controller vm, if not, re-establish it), and paste the following command to get the automatically generated password.
 Copy this password and save it somewhere (you will need this whenever you access the Jenkins UI).
 ```
 sudo cat /var/lib/jenkins/secrets/initialAdminPassword
 ```